Education Action Planning

 How do I write actions and monitor progress within the Education Action Plan?

-Please refer to the Guidance for Writing the Education Action Plan (PDF, 161kB) for details on writing the EAP.
+Please refer to the Guidance for EAP for 2025/26 for details on writing the EAP.

 When do I complete the Education Action Plan?

 The EAP should be kept up to date throughout the year, and new actions may be added at anytime.
-The previous year's EAP should be closed off and outstanding actions carried over to the forthcoming year in around June/July.
-The priority areas must be agreed and recorded in the EAP by 3rd October, which is a week before the start of the University Quality Team review cycle.
+The previous year's EAP should be closed off and outstanding actions carried over to the forthcoming year in around July.
+The priority areas must be agreed and recorded in the EAP by 17th October (PGR) and 26th September (PGT and UG).
 The University Quality Team will use the school's EAP to inform its review.

 How does the EAP integrate with the Education and Student Experience section of the IPP Thumbnail?